 HIV care and treatment: HIV care and treatment will be scaled up at regional police stations and regional and central prison health facilities in Tanzania Mainland, Zanzibar, and Pemba.
 This will provide direct service provision to increase the number of hospitals and health centers providing antiretroviral treatment (ART) services and reach more HIV-positive individuals (adults and children) receiving antiretroviral drugs (ARVs).
-The project will also support provision of umbrella care through facility-based activities (nutritional support and management of opportunistic infections) and community activities such as home-based care and post-test clubs.
+The project will also support provision of umbrella care through facility-based and community activities.